markusmin/steelhead/README.md

 The script `R/23_temperature_MAR_model.R` uses as inputs the forebay and tailrace temperatures from the previous step and uses them to fit a MARSS model to estimate temperature (this addresses the missing data).

 #### Step 3: Estimate temperatures within windows
 The script `R/24_model_based_temperature_windows.Rmd` uses as inputs the MARSS-estimated temperatures from the previous steps, calculates the median residence time for in each state, and then uses that median residence time to calculate the mean temperature using a window for each date (defined as the window of time from the date plus the median residence time in that state).
+These window temperatures are exported in `/covariate_data/for_model/window_temps_for_stan.csv`.

 ### Spill

+The script `R/25_spill_data_prep.Rmd` takes the daily average spill at each dam and processes it in two ways: by calculating a window of the volume of spill around a date (the same approach as is used for temperature) and by calculating the total number of days of spill per year in the winter months (January, February, and March).
+The spill window data is exported in `/covariate_data/for_model/window_spill_for_stan.csv`. and the spill days data is exported in `/covariate_data/for_model/january_spill_df_for_stan.csv`, `/covariate_data/for_model/february_spill_df_for_stan.csv`, and `/covariate_data/for_model/march_spill_df_for_stan.csv`.
+Note that although the spill days data is exported separately for each of the winter months, it is later combined into a single value for the total number of days with any amount of spill across all months.

 ## Part 3: Fit the model